West Virginia University: Campus expansion

 Preparation for the baby boomer generation and plans for curriculum expansion led to the purchase of land for the Evansdale and Medical campuses.
-The growth of downtown Morgantown limited the space available on the original campus; therefore, the new site was nearly two miles north on what had been farmland.
+The growth of downtown Morgantown limited the space available on the original campus; the new site was nearly two miles north on what had been farmland.
 Beginning in the late 1950s the university experienced the most rapid period of growth in its history.
 In 1957, WVU opened a Medical Center on the new campus and founded the first school of dentistry in West Virginia.
 The basketball program reached a new level of success when the university admitted future 14‑time NBA All-Star and Hall of Fame player Jerry West, who led the team to the national championship game in 1959.
-As enrollment approached 14,000 in the 1960s, the University continued expansion plans by building the Evansdale Residential Complex to house approximately 1,800 students, the Mountainlair student union, and several engineering and creative arts facilities on the Evansdale campus.
-In 1970 the WVU Coliseum, a basketball facility with a capacity of 14,000, opened near the new campus.
+As enrollment approached 14,000 in the 1960s, the university continued expansion plans by building the Evansdale Residential Complex to house approximately 1,800 students, the Mountainlair student union, and several engineering and the creative arts facility on the Evansdale campus.
+In 1970, the WVU Coliseum, a basketball facility with a capacity of 14,000, opened near the new campus.
 As the facilities expanded, the university researched ways to move its growing student population across the split campuses and to solve its worsening traffic congestion.
 The resulting Personal Rapid Transit system opened in 1973 as the world's first automated rapid transit system.